ivanfranco502/gitbucket/README.md

 GitHub PR extension - It improves the UI/UX experience

 ### Features
-1. Configure if you want to see PRs with or without whitespaces.
+1. Configure if you want to see PRs with or without whitespace changes.

 ### Future funtionalities:
+1. Configure if you want to see PRs with Unified or Diff visualization.
-1. Show the changed files tree.
+2. Show the changed files tree.
-2. Search for a particular file name.
+3. Search for a particular file name.